hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 {: .callout}

 > ## Connection errors
-> If using Podman or Docker in a non-Linux machine you run into an error like `Error: unable to connect to Podman`,
+> If using Podman or Docker on a non-Linux machine, you run into an error like `Error: unable to connect to Podman`,
 > make sure that the Podman or Docker desktop application is running.
 >
 > Remember that in such environments, Podman or Docker use a virtual machine to run the containers.